A loving, vocal companion, the Javanese also requires high perches to accommodate athletic abilities as a powerful jumper.

 The hair on the Javanese is not really long but medium in length.
 To see the length, look at the fur on the tail.
 The coat is very soft and silky and had no undercoat.
 In the Javanese, the points may show evidence of tabby striping as well as tortoiseshell patterns limited to the points.

 The Javanese is an active, vocal cat, as befits most of the oriental cats.
 Cat trees and high perches are necessary equipment for them.
-If these are not provided, the Javanese will make anything tall its own special perch, as its slender figure conceals the strength of a powerful jumper.
+If these are not provided, the Javanese will make anything tall her own special perch, as her slender figure conceals the strength of a powerful jumper.

 The Javanese is a slender cat, somewhat fine boned but muscular.
-The nutrition must be kept in proportion so the cat does not become overweight.
-If given enough exercise space, he is generally able to avoid getting too heavy.
+The nutrition must be kept in proportion so she does not become overweight.
+If given enough exercise space, she is generally able to avoid getting too heavy.

 The Javanese is a great jumper.
-He can leap effortlessly to the top of the refrigerator, bookcases, and even the tops of doors.
-He is lively, but still loving.
-He will sit quietly with his guardian, purring and being petted.
-He is a loving companion.
+She can leap effortlessly to the top of the refrigerator, bookcases, and even the tops of doors.
+She is lively, but still loving.
+She will sit quietly with her parent, purring and being petted.
+She is a loving companion.